bildepunkt/bildepunkt.github.io/contents/articles/whoami/index.md

 &nbsp;
 Believe it or not, I do have a life outside of programming.
 Although I spend way to much of my spare time writing code.
 I am also a dad and husband, a Brazillian Jiu Jitsu practitioner, a rather shoddy vegetarian, a drummer and a graphic design enthusiast.
 &nbsp;
 Most articles in this blog will be on programming and other technical geekery, but my other interests might creep in too.
+&nbsp;